airyhq/airy/docs/docs/integrations/cognigy-ai.md

 forward it to your Cognigy.AI installation, which will respond according to the Cognigy.AI Flow using the Airy Core API.

-The screenshot below was taken on an instance's [Airy Core Inbox UI](/ui/inbox/introduction).
-It shows an example where a message sent to Airy Core is automatically responded to according to a [Cognigy.AI Flow](/integrations/cognigy-ai#step-2-create-a-cognigyai-flow) where the Live Agent responds "Hello from Cognigy!👋" to a contact's first message.
+The screenshot below was taken on a [Airy Live Chat Plugin channel](/sources/chatplugin/overview) from an Airy instance connected to Cognigy.AI.
+It shows an example where a message sent to Airy Core is automatically responded to according to a [Cognigy.AI Flow](/integrations/cognigy-ai#step-2-create-a-cognigyai-flow) where the Live Agent responds "Hi from Cognigy! 👋" to a contact's first message.

 <img alt="Cognigy.AI Airy connection" src={useBaseUrl('img/integrations/cognigy/messagingExample.png')} />